 Lead Social – measures ROI from Facebook by looking at the advertising value of people reached on Facebook.
 It then assigns a monetary value to the exposure.
 The tool also helps users to further target engaged users by highlighting the most loyal fans.
 This a great tool to focus the mind on conversions.

-Get Little Bird – helps identify important influencers in your niche so that you can start building relationships with them.
+Get Little Bird – helps find influencers in your niche so that you can start building relationships with them.

 Get Little Bird – has a super algorithm and looks at influential people who are following other influential people.
 It will also identify influencers who are are not following you, these are prospects you should be targetting.